SAP-archive/BUILD/Contributing.md

 2. Label the issue as a <b>Feature Enhancement</b>.

+3. Click the <b>Submit Issue</b> button.

-3. Once an Issue has been created, you can click comment to add further comments or respond.
+   Once an issue has been created, you can click comment to add further comments or respond.

 ##<a name="Changing Code and Submitting Your Changes"></a>Changing Code and Submitting Your Changes